 So, that’s the first part of this post.
 It’s time to reverse the perspective and look at the problem the other way.
 What kind of emotions can you read off the text?
-Over and over again, I keep saying that you cannot simply read emotions of the text, over and over again psychology happily reads emotions off the text, which is quite irritating.
+Over and over again, I keep saying that you cannot simply read emotions off the text, over and over again psychology happily reads emotions off the text, which is quite irritating.
 And so, I want to write a few words about the Linguistic Inquiry and Word Count approach to language and emotions.
-I think it is the more comprehensive approach to reading emotions off text and I think it’s quite representative of the discipline.
+I think it is the most comprehensive approach to reading emotions off text and I think it’s quite representative of the discipline.
 And for them things are simple.

 Basically, you can assign emotions to words, as is explained for example, in the article on psychological meaning of words.
 I must admit that I don’t really know what a ‘psychological meaning’ is, but not to worry, in the article all is explained.
 And so, if you see words like ‘love’, ‘nice’, or ‘sweet’, you, obviously have to do with positive emotions, while if you see words like ‘hurt, ‘ugly’, ‘nasty’, you will undoubtedly see negative emotions.
 You can go further and see that if you’re looking for anger you look for words like ‘hate’, ‘kill’, or ‘annoyed’, and, on the other hand, if you look for sadness, you will (obviously) look for ‘crying’, ‘grief’, ‘sad’.
 The simplicity of this takes my breath away.
 Obviously.